Jefferson (proposed Pacific state): 19th century

-Furthermore, this influx of American settlers coupled with the wealth they were able to accumulate from the natural resources of the region spurred several political movements that wanted to separate this region from the rest of California and Oregon in the 1850's.
+Furthermore, this influx of American settlers coupled with the wealth they were able to accumulate from the natural resources of the region spurred several political movements that wanted to separate this region from the rest of California and Oregon in the 1850s.
 Local politicians proposed an independent State of Shasta to the California legislature in 1852, but the bill died in committee.
 The State of Shasta was revived again in 1855, and various other configurations of an independent state in the same region as the State of Jefferson were proposed throughout the decade (such as the State of Klamath in 1853 and 1854).

 The settlers of the region believed that they were distinct from the rest of California and Oregon both culturally and economically, and that because of the large distance separating them from the capitals of California and Oregon, their needs would be better addressed at the local and federal levels by their own State government than by petitioning the California government.
-In 1860, Congress passed legislation that would allow the region to vote on whether they wanted to be independent from California and Oregon, but the Civil War interrupted this process and quelled independence movements for the rest of the 19th century.
+In 1860, Congress passed legislation that would allow the region to vote on whether they wanted to be independent from California and Oregon, but the American Civil War interrupted this process and quelled independence movements for the rest of the 19th century.

 20th century

 In October 1941, the Mayor of Port Orford, Oregon, Gilbert Gable, said that the Oregon counties of Curry, Josephine, Jackson, and Klamath should join with the California counties of Del Norte, Siskiyou, and Modoc to form a new state, later named Jefferson.

 He was motivated by the belief that these heavily rural areas were underrepresented in state government, which tended to cater to more populous areas.
 Gilbert Gable was joined in his efforts by Siskiyou State Senator Randolph Collier, whose support led to Yreka being picked as the capital.
+Gable persuaded a county court to appoint him to a commission investigating the possibility of secession and his supporters drafted a declaration of independence, and the flag of the movement.
+In 1941, he and San Francisco Chronicle reporter Stanton Delaplane planned a major publicity push after a night of heavy drinking, but Gable died of a heart attack the next day.
+Gable's supporters then appointed local judge John Childs as “governor” on December 4, 1941 although the movement's momentum had slowed with Gable's passing.

-On November 27, 1941, a group of young men gained national media attention when, brandishing rifles and pistols, stopped traffic on U.S. Route 99 south of Yreka, the county seat of Siskiyou County, and handed out copies of a Proclamation of Independence, stating that the State of Jefferson was in "patriotic rebellion against the States of California and Oregon" and would continue to "secede every Thursday until further notice."
+On November 27, 1941, Delaplane interviewed a group of young men brandishing rifles and pistols who stopped traffic on U.S. Route 99 south of Yreka, the county seat of Siskiyou County, and handed out copies of a Proclamation of Independence, stating that the State of Jefferson was in "patriotic rebellion against the States of California and Oregon" and would continue to "secede every Thursday until further notice."
+The men would even stop a California State Trooper telling them to turn around and go back to California.
+Following U.S. entry into World War II, the initial secessionist movement completely fizzled out.